-I’ve shared quite a few summer recipes recently, and while I love most summer produce, I have a very special for fresh corn in my soul.
+I’ve shared quite a few summer recipes recently, and while I love most summer produce, there is a very special spot reserved in my soul for corn.
 There’s really nothing quite like fresh corn in the summer, and luckily, it is so inexpensive!

 My dad is equally obsessed with fresh corn, and during the summer, he always makes a really delicious grilled corn salad.
 It’s different each time (he’s not one to write down recipes), but it often contains red onions, chili peppers, tomatoes or bell peppers, and, sometimes, a few Indian spices.
 Regardless of what he adds, it’s always delicious.